“5. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

-The stake president holds the priesthood keys to direct the work of the Church within the stake.
+The stake president holds the priesthood keys to lead the work of the Church in the stake (see 3.4.1).
 He and his counselors form a stake presidency.
-They care for stake members with love and concern, helping them become true followers of Jesus Christ.
+They care for stake members with love, helping them become true followers of Jesus Christ.

 He is a common judge.

 He oversees records, finances, and properties.

 Because the stake president holds priesthood keys, some responsibilities are his alone.
 If he is unable to perform them, a counselor may act in his place except as noted in this handbook.
 The stake president or his counselor consults with the Area Presidency if he has questions about the counselor acting for the stake president.

 The stake president delegates many assignments to others.
 These include his counselors, high councilors, stake organization leaders, the stake executive secretary, and the stake clerk and assistant stake clerks.

 The stake president is the stake’s primary spiritual leader.
 He sets an example for the stake by doing the Lord’s work “with holiness of heart” (Mosiah 18:12).
 He teaches and uplifts.